Betterez/btrz-auth-api-key/README.md

 # btrz-auth-api-key

-This module handles api authentication using x-api-key on the Betterez platform.
+This module handles api authentication using an x-api-key parameter, it uses passport with the passport-localapikey strategy.
+It will accept the parameter in a Header, querystring or body.

 ## Runtimes supported